farisamirmudin/dra-ps/README.md

 # About
 A powershell script that allows watching kdrama using the terminal
 ## First Run
 Open powershell and enter following command.
 This command is to allow the execution of remote script.
 Noted, powershell 7, fzf and mpv/iina are required for the program to run.
 Installations [(See below)](#Recommended-Installation).
+IMPORTANT Below is executed only after the required dependencies are installed.
 ```sh
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser # Optional: Needed to run a remote script the first time
 ```